yh2527/DE-Zoomcamp-Cohort-2024/README.md

 * Data Lake
 * Workflow orchestration
-* Workflow orchestration with Mage
-* Homework
+* Homework using Airflow as the orchestrator

 [More details](02-workflow-orchestration/)